 All Compass models are motivated by a 2.4-liter four-cylinder engine that produces 180 horsepower and 175 lb-feet of torque.
 Transmission choices include a six-speed manual, a six-speed automatic and a nine-speed automatic, and buyers have a choice of front-wheel drive or all-wheel drive (AWD).

 In reviews, we've praised the driving dynamics of the current Jeep Compass.
 This little SUV has a composed demeanor on the road, with carlike steering and braking.
 Ride quality is significantly improved relative to the previous generation, and the suspension soaks up bumps and rough roads.
 The cabin's control layout is intuitive, and wide door openings facilitate easy ingress and egress.

 Used Jeep Compass Models

-Introduced for the 2007 model year, the Jeep Compass is in its first generation, but there have been significant changes made.
-From 2007-'10, the Compass featured different exterior styling that was less indicative of other Jeep models.
-It was rounder, a little more avant garde, and if we're honest, not very attractive.
-Prior to an interior overhaul for 2009 that addressed both design and materials quality, the cabin was one of the worst on the market.
+The first generation of the Jeep Compass lasted from 2007 to 2016, and there have been significant changes made during this period.
+From 2007 to 2010, the Compass featured different exterior styling that was less indicative of other Jeep models.
+It was rounder, a little more avant garde, and not particularly appealing.
+Before an interior overhaul for 2009 that addressed both design and materials quality, the cabin was one of the worst on the market.